 The spread is set based on a handicap that oddsmakers think will propel action on both sides.
 Using an example, say the bookmakers project the Lakers to blow the Blazers in Game 1 of the first round of the playoffs.

 The odds set are Lakers at -9.5, which tells LA would have to win by double digits for their bettors to cash.
 On the other hand, the Blazers (+9.5) would get the payout as long as they win or lose by nine or fewer points.
 Most of the spreads are set on -110 odds.

-Plenty of NBA Playoffs games end in close fashion, with late buckets and free throws at the end.
+Plenty of NBA Playoffs games end in a close fashion, with late buckets and free throws during the final quarter.
 So, the confidence of choosing a winner or betting the spread may not be as high.
 We have an alternate betting style for you.

 Betting on the total is the way for you.
 These bets refer to the combined score between the two teams contesting a game.
 It usually ranges from 205 to 230 points.